bvisch/salsa/RECIPE.md

 1.5 tbsp salt
 0.5 to 1 tbsp cayenne pepper
 0.25 to 0.5 tbsp cumin (optional)
 0.25 tbsp coriander seed, ground (optional)
+0.25 tbsp smoked paprika (optional)

 Tips:
 - To mellow out the onion, peel apart and soak it in water for 10 minutes before dicing.